FDM vs. SLA: Compare Filament and Resin 3D Printers

 Fused deposition modeling (FDM) and stereolithography (SLA) are the two most popular types of 3D printers on the market.
-Both techniques have been adapted and refined for the desktop, making them more affordable, easier to use, and more capable.
+Both 3D printing technologies have been adapted and refined for the desktop, making them more affordable, easier to use, and more capable.

-In this comprehensive buyer's guide, we take a closer look at FDM and SLA 3D printers, and how they compare in terms of print quality, materials, applications, workflow, speed, costs, and more to help you decide which technique is ideal for your business.
+In this comprehensive buyer's guide, we take a closer look at FDM and SLA 3D printers (also known as filament and resin 3d printers), and how they compare in terms of print quality, materials, applications, workflow, speed, costs, and more, to help you decide which technique is ideal for your business.

 Watch how FDM 3D printing works.

 FDM 3D printers are well-suited for basic proof-of-concept models, as well as quick and low-cost prototyping of simple parts, such as parts that might typically be machined.

 Stereolithography was the world’s first 3D printing technology, invented in the 1980s, and is still one of the most popular technologies for professionals.
 SLA 3D printers use a laser to cure liquid resin into hardened plastic in a process called photopolymerization.